Frequently Asked Questions for DIA Reporting Entities

 Please refer to the New Zealand Police Financial Intelligence Unit’s website to register for goAML.

-36. If I am submitting a SAR but a related transaction also requires a PTR (whether a LCT-PTR or an IFT-PTR), do I need to submit the PTR as well?
+36. If I am submitting a suspicious activity report (SAR) but a related transaction also requires a prescribed transaction report (PTR) (whether an LCT-PTR or an IFT-PTR), do I need to submit the PTR as well?

 Yes.
 The fact that a SAR has been submitted does not negate the need to also submit a PTR if required to do so.
 PTRs and SARs complement other types of reports and information held by the FIU and are used in different ways.